 The left and right sinuses and nasal cavities are divided by a wall of cartilage and bone called the nasal septum.
-When the nasal septum becomes shifted this can cause what is known as a deviated septum and may require surgery.
+When the nasal septum becomes shifted and causes significant symptoms, this can cause what is known as a deviated septum and may require surgery.
 The turbinates are ridges of bone covered with mucosa and are located on the lateral walls of the nasal cavity from the front to the back of the nose.

 The surfaces of the sinuses and the inside of the nose are covered with a very specialized mucosa.
 This mucosa has tiny scrubbers called cilia that direct the flow of mucus and dirt from the sinuses into the nasal cavity and to the back of the throat where it can be swallowed.
 A sticky layer of mucus coats the cilia and prevents particles and bacteria from getting into the sinuses.
 One liter of mucus is made per day to help keep the sinuses clean.
 The mucosa of the nose helps to warm and

-Swelling of the nasal mucosa for any reason may prevent the sinuses from draining normally.
+Swelling or obstruction of the nasal mucosa for any reason may prevent the sinuses from draining normally.
 When bacteria or viruses are not being cleared from the sinuses and stagnate, they can multiply, cause pus with more inflammation, and become a sinus infection (sinusitis).
 Because the connecting channels inside the nose may only be a few millimeters or less, even a small amount of swelling can cause sinusitis.
 A common cold lasting greater than several days may be undiagnosed sinusitis.

 The reasons for mucosal swelling and potentially bacterial sinusitis are numerous.
 Allergies, irritation of the nose by inhaled dust, a viral infection, drinking alcohol, dry air, headaches, perfume, smoke, stress, and spicy foods, to name a few.
 Narrow anatomy of the nose can predispose to sinus infections.
-This can include a deviated septum, turbinate hypertrophy, thickened mucosa, nasal polyps and abnormally thin sinus channels.
+This can include a deviated septum, turbinate hypertrophy, thickened mucosa, nasal polyps, and abnormally thin sinus channels.

 A deviated nasal septum is when the bone or cartilage dividing the middle of the nose is twisted to the left or right.
+The deviation has to be severe enough to cause symptoms.
 Enlarged turbinates, or turbinate hypertrophy, occurs when the mucosa or bone of the ridges on the lateral sides of the nose blocks airflow.
-These conditions can prevent normal mucus draining from the nose that can cause sinusitis.
+These conditions can prevent normal mucus draining from the nose which can cause sinusitis.
 They also can cause snoring, sleep apnea, and nasal obstruction.